BirthdayResearch/quantum/README.md

 ## DeFiChain ERC-20 Bridge

-### All smart contracts will be deployed on Goerli testnet.
+All smart contracts will be deployed on Goerli testnet for testing purposes.

 ### How to get ether on a testnet to make testnet transactions?